Finally, there's an alternative to glasses and daytime contact lenses without surgery

 - Patients who have difficulties wearing traditional contact lenses because of dry eyes or allergies

-It is important to keep in mind that only a qualified licensed eye care practitioner is able to diagnose and determine the best treatment option that is right for you.
+go to site It is important to keep in mind that only a qualified licensed eye care practitioner is able to diagnose and determine the best treatment option that is right for you.

 How iSee Corneal Refractive Therapy Works